 Open a source code editor or an IDE of your choice and create a new agent definition file (ADF) called TranslationA1.agent.xml (cf. Figure 2, "A1 XML ADF").
 We recommend using eclipse with web-tools plug-in for editing ADFs or some other advanced XML-Editor.
 In this file all important agent startup properties are defined in a way that complies to the Jadex schema specification.

 First property of the agent is its type name which must be the same as the file name (similar to Java class files), in this case it is set to TranslationA1.
 Additionally you can specify a package attribute, which has a similar meaning as in Java programs and serves for grouping purposes only (you will need to alter the package name with respect to your actually used directory structure).
 All plans and other Java classes from the agent's package are automatically known and need not to be imported via an import tag.

-Start your first Jadex agent.
+Figure 2: A1 XML ADF ### Start your first Jadex agent.
 Start the JCC and use the "Add Path" button explained above to add the root directory of your example package.
 Then open the folder until you can see your file "TranslationA1.agent.xml".
 The effect of selecting the input file is that the agent model is loaded.
 When it contains no errors, the description of the model, taken from the XML comment above the agent tag, is shown in the description view.
 In case there are errors in the model, correct the errors shown in the description view and press reload.
 Below the file name, the agent name and its default configuration are shown.
 After pressing the start button the new agent should appear in the agent tree (at the bottom left).
 It is also possible to start an agent simply by double-clicking it in the model tree.
-Please note that when you use a double-click on the model name in the left tree view to start an agent, the settings on the right will be ignored.